Peter Kormos: Early life and education

 Peter Eric Kormos had Slovak and Hungarian origins from his father, Michael, and Belgian origins from mother, Simone.
 Peter was the third of six children: Michael, Elaine, Peter, Nadine, Mark, and Sam.

 Kormos first attained notoriety in the Welland area while still in high school, while president of his student council.
 Kormos led a sit-in student strike against local administration practices and students' rights.
 The week-long strike attracted a small minority of students while classes continued and resulted in Kormos's temporary expulsion.
 He was later educated at Niagara College, York University and Osgoode Hall in Toronto.
 Called to the bar in 1980, Kormos then worked as a barrister in the Niagara Region.

 Provincial politics

-Kormos was a practicing criminal lawyer, and a local Welland city councillor in 1988, when long-time Welland Member of Provincial Parliament (MPP) Mel Swart decided to retire due to health reasons.
+Kormos was a practicing criminal lawyer, and a local Welland city councillor in 1988, when long-time Welland Member of Provincial Parliament (MPP) Mel Swart decided to retire for health reasons.
 Swart was a populist ONDP MPP, in a heavily unionized constituency.
 The constituency had a long history of electing "populist" politicians, going back to 1951 to Swart's predecessor, Ellis Morningstar.
 The by-election occurred in the middle of two other major elections at the time: the Canadian General election known as the "Free Trade" election, and the Welland city council election.
 Kormos continued the "populist" approach pioneered by Morningstar and Swart, and won a heated – and what the Toronto Star called, "[a] vote as dirty as mudwrestling" – election on November 3, 1988.